Latest Resistance management for sustainable agriculture and improved public health

 Psylliodes chrysocephala

-The cabbage stem flea beetle (CSFB) is a serious pest in winter oilseed rape with variation in abundance and damage between years.
-It is mainly found in Europe, but also in Canada and Russia
+The cabbage stem flea beetle (CSFB) Psylliodes chrysocephala (Coleoptera: Chrysomelidae) is a serious pest in winter oilseed rape with variation in abundance and damage between years.
+It has high importance in Europe, but problematic also in Canada and Russia.

-The adult beetles invade fields at the time of crop emergence and cause a mostly minor damage by feeding in the leaves of young plants.
-The main damage is caused by the larvae mining the petioles and later stems from the autumn to the following spring.
+The adult beetles invade fields at the time of crop emergence and can cause serious damage by feeding on cotyledons, leaves, shoots and meristems.
+The larvae are mining the petioles and later stems from the autumn to the following spring.
+The plants attacked by the larvae become bushy and stunted.
+In the case of high pest pressure both stages can destroy the crop.

 The CSFBs are univoltine and stay in the oilseed rape field most of their cycle.
 They have two main periods of displacement before summer diapause is to avoid unfavourably high midsummer.
 The displacement before summer diapause is to avoid unfavourably high temperatures.
 The beetles move from the fields into cooler and shadier places of higher relative humidity in field margins and hedgerows.

-Their flight ability is fairly good.
-They are able to fly longer distances.
+Their flight ability is good, can fly even longer distances.
 After field invasion, their behaviour gradually changes from movement by flight to jumping.

 Forecasting is widely based on monitoring the activity density of adult beetles with yellow water traps in the main period of field invasion.
-There is not always direct correlation between trap catches and subsequent larval density since temperature influences the number of eggs laid as well as the number of eggs hatching in the autumn
+There is not always direct correlation between trap catches and subsequent larval density since temperature and soil humidity influences the number of eggs laid as well as the number of eggs hatching in the autumn.

 Key cabbage stem flea beetle resources